 1. Catch the Best of Lexington’s Live Music and Festivals

-Celebrate Lexington’s inclusive communities at the Lexington Pride Festival and DiverCity Festival in May.
-In June, keep the festivities going with Swahili Day on June 13, Railbird Festival June 6–7, and SoulFeast Week from June 19–28.
-Thursday Night Live at Tandy Park brings live bands, beverages, food trucks, and art to the heart of downtown every Thursday evening.
+Celebrate Lexington’s inclusive communities at the DiverCity Festival on May 23 and the Lexington Pride Festival on May 30.
+The Fourth of July Parade then comes downtown, bringing a celebration of community pride and Independence Day spirit.
+The season also features Houndstock at Gatton Park, May 15-16, Porch Fest and Railbird Festival, June 6–7, Swahili Day on June 13, and SoulFeast Week from June 19–28.
+Thursday Night Live at Tandy Park brings live bands, beverages, food trucks, and art to the heart of downtown every Thursday evening, while Greyline Social hosts a free monthly series on the second Friday featuring live music, local shopping, and a rotating featured activity.
 For reggae fans, Tahlsound on July 27 is an absolute must.

 Want to experience live music year-round?
 Check out The Burl, a beautifully restored 1920s train depot across from the Distillery District with shows Thursday through Sunday, and Manchester Music Hall, an impressive 11,000-square-foot converted warehouse.